Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 1. Follow [Add Ceph Node](../../utility_storage/Add_Ceph_Node.md) to join the added storage node to the Ceph cluster.

-2. Follow [Redeploy Services](./Redeploy_Services.md) to update service endpoints to include the newly added storage node.
+2. Follow [Redeploy Services](./Redeploy_Services.md) to update service endpoints for the added storage node.

 ### Step 8 - Validate the node